 Spirituality allows us to experience and appreciate the beauty of our world and all things great.
 It is that sense of enjoyment and being fascinated and curious to learn about ourselves, others and the world around us.

-We started the new academic year in September 2021 with a 'Spirituality Day' Throughout the day our Key Stage 1 children learned about and were helped to become more aware of their own spirituality through the use of the concept of Mirrors, Windows and Doors.
+We started the new academic year in September 2021 with a whole school 'Spirituality Day'.
+Throughout the day our Key Stage 1 children learned about and were helped to become more aware of their own spirituality through the use of the concept of Mirrors, Windows and Doors.
 This concept is summarised below.

 The World: giving children opportunities to become aware of the world in new ways; to wonder about life’s ‘WOWs’ (things that are amazing) and ‘OWs’ (things that bring us up short).
 In this children are learning about life in all its fullness.